Just me and a suitcase.

 2013, September 4

-Well, here I am….in less than a week’s time I’ll be wandering around in Sydney, Australia, and beginning what I like to call my ‘little’ adventure.
-My beloved bachelorette pad is no more…it’s lying clean and empty and the keys have been handed back in.
+Well, here I am….in less than a week’s time I’ll be wandering around in Sydney, Australia, and beginning what I've named my ‘little’ adventure.
+My beloved bachelorette pad is no more…it’s lying clean and empty and the keys have been handed in.
 Packing what seemed like my life into boxes and giving up my first ‘own’ home was a tough move; but only because stepping outside your comfort zone is, I think.
 But, as I always say - possessions are not your life, experiences are, and I think this move may be the best one I ever make.
 Who needs comfort, hey?

 I’ve created this blog so my friends and family can follow my travels - and anyone else who wishes to.